inspire-group/PatchGuard/README.md

 If anything is unclear, please open an issue or contact Chong Xiang (cxiang@princeton.edu).

 ## Notes
-- There was a major change of the provable analysis in `defense_utils.py` on 08/01/2020.
+- There was a major change update to `defense_utils.py` on 08/01/2020.
+Please check the latest version of paper on [arXiv](https://arxiv.org/abs/2005.10884) and use the new provable analysis in `defense_utils.py`.

 ## Related Repositories
 - [certifiedpatchdefense](https://github.com/Ping-C/certifiedpatchdefense)